- About Us

 Why does the ACLU-AZ turn down cases that fall within its guidelines?

-There are many cases and problems of unfairness and injustice, which the ACLU-AZ is simply unable to handle.
-We receive hundreds of requests for help each month.
+There are many cases that involve unfairness and injustice that the ACLU-AZ is simply unable to handle.
+We receive hundreds of requests for help each month at this office alone.
 Therefore, we cannot accept many of the cases that fall within our guidelines.
 We must select those cases that we believe will have the greatest impact on protecting civil liberties.
+If we do not accept your case that does not mean it does not have merit, and you may still want to consider pursuing it with a private attorney or another legal organization.

 Can the ACLU-AZ advise me about my case?